T41h4X/GameOfLife-Java/README.md

 # Conway's Game of Life - Java Implementation

 A Java implementation of Conway's Game of Life with a graphical user interface built using Java Swing.
-This project was developed as part of GMU CS 310 coursework and features a complete simulation with interactive controls, pattern loading, and statistical tracking.
+This project was developed as part of AOOP coursework and features a complete simulation with interactive controls, pattern loading, and statistical tracking.

 ## Features